mnot/I-D/link-hint/draft.md

 * Content Model: object
 * Specification: [this document]

-The "links" hint contains links that are specific to the resource, and stable for the lifetime of the hint.
+The "links" hint contains links (in the sense of {{RFC5988}}) whose context is the hinted target resource, which are stable for the lifetime of the hint.

 Content MUST be an object, whose member names are link relations ({{RFC5988}}) and values are objects that MUST have an "href" member whose value is a